International Lighthouse and Lightship Weekend: Objective

 A classic example of what should not be allowed to happen to a lighthouse is shown here on YouTube featuring the lighthouse remains on Culebrita Island in Puerto Rico.
 Many of these magnificent structures are suffering from neglect and vandalism and it is the function of this event to make people aware of the need to conserve these historic aids to navigation before their existence is lost.

 Format

-The basic format of the event is that members of a local amateur radio club will set up a radio station either in, or near to, a lighthouse.
+The basic format of the event is that members of a local amateur radio club or a licensed individual will set up a radio station either in, or near to, a lighthouse.
 They will then operate from that station over the whole or part of the weekend.
 The goal is to contact other amateur stations, particularly those operating from other lighthouse sites.
 Visiting public are invited to watch the operators and even use the equipment under supervision while visiting the lighthouse.
 YouTube has numerous video clips about the weekend which have been submitted by participants.